 #1 - Recycle

 Aerosols that contain non-hazardous materials: If you can’t find someone to donate your extra material to, the non-hazardous contents can be emptied by spraying them into a garbage can.
-Then place the empty can in your blue bin.
+Then place the empty can in your recycling bin.

 Most aerosol cans are steel containers pressurized with propellants, (e.g. butane).
-When the aerosol can is EMPTY, the propellant and the product are gone, so they are no longer hazardous and can be disposed of in the blue bin.
+When the aerosol can is EMPTY, the propellant and the product are gone, so they are no longer hazardous and can be disposed of in the recycling bin.

 When spray cans are recycled they are shredded and melted down to make new steel.